clover0/issue-agent/website/docs/getting-started/use-cases.md

 ## Simple but difficult to automate tasks

 - Tasks that do not require immediate developer attention but are simple and expected to be accomplished asynchronously.
-- Migrate deprecated statements that cannot be handled by tools
+- Migrate deprecated statements that cannot be handled by tools.
-- Update forgotten documentation
+- Update forgotten documentation.
-- Delete files that are no longer needed
+- Delete files that are no longer needed.

-### Let's take a closer look.
+### Let's take a closer look

-Addition or modification of wording accompanying feature additions or changes.
+Additions or modifications of wording accompanying feature additions or changes.

-GitHub Issue #1
+**GitHub Issue #1**

 ```markdown
 Change "wording" to "new wording" in the `dir1/` directory.